-Check SAT Scores
+How to Check SAT Scores

-How, Where and When you can check SAT scores
+How, Where and When You Can Check SAT Scores

-You need to understand the scores before you go online to check SAT scores.
-The SAT test is marked on a scaled range of 200-800 points.
+You need to understand the scores before you go online to see test scores.
+The test is marked on a scaled range of 200-800 points.
 It comprises of three sections Critical Reading, Math and Writing.
 The essay of the Writing Section is scored by two readers who score it on a range of 1-6 points each.
 This score is then converted to a score ranging from 2-12 points.
 The Critical Reading, Math and part of the Writing section are first scored on a range of 20-80 points and then converted to a scaled score of 200-800 in each case.
 You receive one point for each correct answer, lose 1/4th point for a wrong answer except for the grid-in questions in the Math section as they pose no penalty and receive no marking for an omitted question.

-Applicants who registered for the test online using a College Board account can check SAT scores online according to the schedule posted on the website.
+Applicants who registered for the test online using a College Board account can see their result online according to the schedule posted on the website.
 The website usually posts test results online three weeks after the test date.
 The test taker can check his entire score card online that gives the information about his score, percentile score and evaluation of the essay with markers and guidelines about scoring practices.
-Applicants who registered for the SAT test via mail receive a hard copy of their score cards via mail.
+Applicants who registered for the test via mail receive a hard copy of their score cards via mail.
 These score cards are sent to the test taker five weeks after the test date.
 Such students may opt to receive their scores online.
 You may also check you score over the phone by calling the customer service number and providing them with your test registration number from your admission ticket, your date of birth and credit card details (for an additional fee of $15 per call).
-You can check SAT scores over the phone only three weeks after the test date.
+You can check your scores over the phone only three weeks after the test date.
 This means that the scores are available on the internet and the phone at the same time.